 God does not punish the bad, test the doubtful, or reward the faithful.
 Can we please move on from literalism?
 There is Truth in scripture and, yet, not a lot of facts.
 Amos described how events would unfold with amazing accuracy partly because he was inspired by God and partly because human behavior patterns are predictable.
 When human beings choose serving the wealthy and powerful over caring for the poor and vulnerable, we move away from holy ways toward human ways.
 The more we forget that holy ways lead toward strong communities, care for the vulnerable, and resistance of Empire, the more we experience division, hopelessness, and oppression of the many by the very few.
 This “few,” by the way, makes us believe that human ways are better than holy ways while saying that their wealth and power are literally God-given.

 Amos was right.
 There is a famine in the land.
 It is not a famine of bread or meat.
 It is, however, a famine of hearing the words of God.
 God’s ways always tell us to love our neighbors as ourselves.
 God’s ways never value one people over another and would not sanction concentration camps in any era, let alone now.
-God’s ways do not sanction the oppression of anyone or hold of white nationalism as a form of Christianity.
+God’s ways do not sanction the oppression of anyone or hold up white nationalism as a form of Christianity.
 God has demonstrated God’s love for Creation again and again.
-The prophets (old and new) tell us that loving God means loving others with same degree of compassion, grace, forgiveness, and love that God has for us.
+The prophets (old and new) tell us that loving God means loving others with the same degree of compassion, grace, forgiveness, and love that God has for us.

 When Jesus dined with Mary and Martha, he didn’t tell Martha she shouldn’t do her many tasks.
 He merely pointed out that if you want to offer true hospitality it is essential to take time to sit with your guests and determine their needs, not just do the things because they need doing.
 Martha’s method forgets that there are human needs in the mix.
 Mary’s way reminds us that at core we are to love and serve one another in deep, meaningful ways.
 We cannot serve God or our neighbors if we don’t take the time to be still and listen.